The Bridge SEN Information Report November 2018

 Admissions to both the school and nursery are within the admissions policies on the website.

 In The Bridge School - the pupil’s identified needs will be complex and significant in the area of cognition and learning (severe learning difficulties or profound and multiple learning difficulties) as described in the SEN Code of Practice.
-The pupil may also have associated needs in the areas of emotional/social and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
+The pupil may also have associated needs in the areas of social, emotional and mental health and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
 In addition pupils may have sensory or physical difficulties.

 What are the school's policies for the identification and assessment of pupils/students attending the school?